What is Driver Grade?

 What if I wasn’t at fault, but I paid an excess?

 When starting cover with us we ask you to disclose claims where you paid the excess.
-As this is the best way to determine what claims are not recoverable by your insurer (ie where another party cannot be made responsible).
+This is the best way to determine what claims are not recoverable by your insurer (ie where another party cannot be made responsible).

 Think of it as a user-pays system where those that claim more (with no ability to hold someone else responsible for the cost) pay a bit more into the claims pot.